jaybhai2/data-engineering-faq/README.md

 ### 5) Partitioning and Bucketing

-### 6) spark run out of memory:  driver out of memory on collect action, or executor our of memory
+### 6) spark run out of memory:  driver out of memory on collect action, or executor our of memory on big partition

 ### 7) How to turn a spark executor